The 2021 Stevens SWCD Annual Report was printed as a special edition in the Stevens County Times. Click here to read our review.

 Click on the following to learn more about the Stevens SWCD’s annual planning and fiscal accountability.

 The Stevens SWCD has adopted the County Local Water Management Plan as it’s comprehensive plan.
 The county recently extended the existing water plan (see below) indefinitely, because of the pending implementation of the One Watershed One Plan system, which will develop management plans based upon major watersheds instead of along county boundaries.

 Stevens SWCD receives several grants from the state that help us deliver conservation programs and provide cost share for projects within the county.
-Here are the summaries of what activities were completed and what funds were spent from grants active in 2017.
+Some of these grants are funded by the Clean Water Land & Legacy Amendment.

 Stevens SWCD receives state and federal grant funding for work done on behalf of the Pomme de Terre River Association, a joint powers board including SWCD and county representatives from the 6 counties in the watershed.
 Please visit www.pdtriver.org for information about funding received through the Pomme de Terre River Association.

 Some of that funding from the PDTRA is Clean Water Fund grant money.
-Click here to read about Minnesota’s Clean Water Stories, projects completed with grant money from the Clean Water Fund.
+Click here to visit the Legislative Coordinating Commission website.

 Stevens SWCD also receives funding from Stevens County for the administration of the County Local Water Plan and Wetland Conservation Act programs, which are funded through the state’s Natural Resources Block Grant program.
 Please see the Stevens County’s Environmental Services page for information about these programs.